-1 Central Registration Depository Number 2 Name of Firm or Individual 3 Legal Entity Identifier (LEI) 4 Registered With 5 Investment Management Agreement (IMA) Filed N/A Derek S. Blunt N/A Not registered NO.....
+1 2 3 4 5 Investment Management Agreement (IMA) Filed Central Registration Depository Number N/A Name of Firm or Individual Derek S. Blunt Legal Entity Identifier (LEI) N/A Registered With Not registered NO.....

 30.1 Does the reporting entity have any diversified mutual funds reported in Schedule D, Part 2 (diversified according to the Securities and Exchange Commission (SEC) in the Investment Company Act of 1940 [Section 5(b)(1)])?.....
 Yes [] No [X]